andreasfloan/Group-42/README.md

 **Functional requirements:** The tool or workflow shall be able to:

--Extract the relevant data from a BIM model, including the geometry, materials, and loading conditions of structural elements.
+- Extract the relevant data from a BIM model, including the geometry, materials, and loading conditions of structural elements.
--Perform structural analysis calculations using the extracted data.
+- Perform structural analysis calculations using the extracted data.
--Generate a report that summarizes the results of the structural analysis.
+- Generate a report that summarizes the results of the structural analysis.
--Non-functional requirements: The tool or workflow shall be:
+- Non-functional requirements: The tool or workflow shall be:

--Easy to use.
+- Easy to use.
--Efficient.
+- Efficient.
--Accurate.
+- Accurate.
--Scalable to handle large BIM models.
+- Scalable to handle large BIM models.

 ### 3D: Value

 **Business value:** The proposed tool or workflow can create significant value for businesses by helping them to:

--Reduce the risk of structural failure by providing accurate and up-to-date structural analysis results.
+- Reduce the risk of structural failure by providing accurate and up-to-date structural analysis results.
--Make better informed decisions about structural design and construction methods.
+- Make better informed decisions about structural design and construction methods.
--Improve the efficiency of the structural analysis process.
+- Improve the efficiency of the structural analysis process.

 **Societal value:** The proposed tool or workflow can also contribute to societal value by helping to:

--Improve the safety of construction projects.
+- Improve the safety of construction projects.
--Reduce the environmental impact of construction projects by optimizing the design of structural elements.
+- Reduce the environmental impact of construction projects by optimizing the design of structural elements.
--Increase the affordability of construction projects by making them more cost-effective.
+- Increase the affordability of construction projects by making them more cost-effective.
--Conclusion
+- Conclusion

 The proposed tool or workflow has the potential to offer significant value to both businesses and society by helping to improve the safety, efficiency, and sustainability of construction projects.